kso512/install-check_mk-server/README.md

 # ansible-install-check_mk-server

-A role to install Check_MK RAW and set up an initial site.
+An [Ansible](https://www.ansible.com/) [Role](http://docs.ansible.com/ansible/playbooks_roles.html#roles) to install [Check_MK RAW](http://mathias-kettner.com/check_mk_introduction.html) and set up an initial site.

+I do **NOT** recommend the default configuration for unprotected connection directly to the Internet, as the server configuration includes unencrypted HTTP access.

 ## Requirements

-Uses the following Core Ansible modules:

-- apt
-- command
+If the server has a firewall enabled, it may need to be altered to allow incoming packets on TCP port 80 for the web access, and TCP port 514, and UDP ports 162 & 514.

 ## Role Variables